 The following policy determines ownership rights and responsibilities regarding intellectual property produced by a student and/or an employee of Southeastern Community College.
 This policy is subject to applicable state and Federal law.
 Although Southeastern Community College might legally claim ownership of all intellectual property created by or for it, this policy exercises that right more narrowly in order to encourage fairness and creativity.
+(Policy 2.11)

-(Policy 2.11) The complete policy and procedures can be found at http://sccnc.edu/policies-procedures/intellectual-property/.
+The complete policy and procedures are available at Intellectual Property Policy.